-1 infrastructure I mentioned before.
-We are at a point in time where we have got to start modernizing and 2 3 recapitalizing some of that infrastructure in terms of 4 facilities that were built 50 years ago now.
-We have an 5 investment plan designed.
-It is prepared to be put into 6 place.
-We actually have it in the President's budget this year.
-If we go to sequestration, all of the facility 7 8 maintenance and new buildings that we have put into that 9 proposal will fall off the table except for a single weapons storage area at one of the bases.
-So that is the first 10 11 point.

-12 The second one is that we do have a requirement as a 13 Nation to make decisions on what do we want to recapitalize 14 and modernize in terms of nuclear weapons and nuclear 15 command and control capability over the next 15 to 20 years.
-16 And it affects the Air Force and the Navy.
-The decisions on 17 that need to be made in the near future.
-Sequestration and BCA caps will limit the amount of things you can do in that 18 19 arena, and they will make those decisions more important to 20 make earlier so we do not waste money leading into the time when those things have to be done.
-21 hiring engineers.
-And we are on a very tight timetable to start building the first Ohio in 2021.
-So that is kind of one piece.
-We have to continue to do that.
-The sea-based strategic deterrent, including the Ohio replacement, is my number one program.

-22 Senator Donnelly: Admiral, how will this affect the 23 plans you have for the Ohio class?

-Admiral Greenert: I get back to the verb.
-If we are "sequestered," we lose months, as I was saying before,
+- 1 infrastructure I mentioned before.
+We are at a point in - 2 time where we have got to start modernizing and - 3 recapitalizing some of that infrastructure in terms of - 4 facilities that were built 50 years ago now.
+We have an - 5 investment plan designed.
+It is prepared to be put into - 6 place.
+We actually have it in the President's budget this - 7 year.
+If we go to sequestration, all of the facility - 8 maintenance and new buildings that we have put into that - 9 proposal will fall off the table except for a single weapons - 10 storage area at one of the bases.
+So that is the first - 11 point. - 12 The second one is that we do have a requirement as a - 13 Nation to make decisions on what do we want to recapitalize - 14 and modernize in terms of nuclear weapons and nuclear - 15 command and control capability over the next 15 to 20 years. - 16 And it affects the Air Force and the Navy.
+The decisions on - 17 that need to be made in the near future.
+Sequestration and - 18 BCA caps will limit the amount of things you can do in that - 19 arena, and they will make those decisions more important to - 20 make earlier so we do not waste money leading into the time - 21 when those things have to be done. - 22 Senator Donnelly: Admiral, how will this affect the - 23 plans you have for the Ohio class? - 24 Admiral Greenert: I get back to the verb.
+If we are - 25 "sequestered," we lose months, as I was saying before,